RCass172/rent-a-drone/README.md

 ## Packages Section

 This contains exactly what services are provided along with the cost which is highly valuable to the user to help decide which package better suits their needs.
-In my intial wireframe I had them as a slideshow to be able to click through, however I felt it better having both on display as there were only two options and easier for the user to see both at first glance when on larger devices.
+In my initial wireframe I had them as a slideshow to be able to click through, however I felt it better having both on display as there were only two options and easier for the user to see both at first glance when on larger devices

 ![Packages section layout](assets/images/packagesLayout.png)